JSteve0/CodeReviewer/readme.md

 ## Project Description

-Code Reviewer is a text editor currently in development that integrates advanced AI features for enhanced coding assistance.
-The application aims to support multiple programming languages file creation, editing, and validation.
+Code Reviewer is a text editor currently in development that integrates AI features for enhanced coding assistance.

 ## Table of Contents
 - [Code Reviewer](#code-reviewer)